 With a packed cultural program and a large number of world heritage sites, as well as a developing tourist infrastructure, St. Petersburg has become among the world's leading centers of culture and tourism.

 Russian Culture: Past and Present will be an exciting 16-day program that explores Russian culture and history in the country’s most important cities, Moscow and St. Petersburg.
 Professor Valentina Sanders, Program Director, will lead the program with help from a Program Assistant, Mr. Anton Buynovskiy, who studied abroad in this program in Summer 2017.

 Professor Valentina Sanders studied at Moscow State University and teaches Russian language and culture at UB.

 Moscow and St. Petersburg are the cultural, historical, political and economic capitals of Russia.
 Each city played a crucial role in Russian history and in the development of Russian culture.
 Everyday Professor Sanders and the Program Assistant will hold 3 hour lectures and guide tours around the cities.
-Students will earn 3 credits for the RUS 311 course and graduate students will earn 3 credits for the RUS 539 course.
+Undergraduate students will earn 3 credits for the RUS 311 course and graduate students will earn 3 credits for the RUS 539 course.
 Students will learn about Russian culture and history by visiting the very places where the historical moments happened.
 The course will satisfy the Humanities UB Area in the UB Curriculum or General Education.
 Expert guides will lead tours of specializing in certain elements of Russian culture.
 There will also be opportunities for students to practice using Russian language.

 In addition, there will be excursions to the Kremlin, Tretyakov Gallery, Gulag Museum, Moscow University and many monasteries.